Dragana’s Master Thesis published by the Institute for culture studies and oriental languages (University of Oslo):

 Sithonia, the second “finger”, on the other hand, is for nature-lovers and family members.
 Here wilderness rules, the deeper one wants to explore, and it is not rare to experience mountain goats stopping the whole traffic, as they take their time to savor that bush next to the road.

 The weather is generally perfect – sunny, stable and warm.
-If it happens to rain, it does not last long and even summer rain storms are simply a refreshment, a break, before taking a leap into another summer moment experience.
+If it happens to rain, it does not last long and even summer rain storms are simply a refreshment, a break, before taking a leap into another sunshine-filled experience.

-Orange Beach on the Sithonia`s eastern coast is really out of this place.
-Finding a parking place can be a challenge if not arriving early enough, but lucky are those with smaller cars that can be put in the shade of cypress tree.
+Orange Beach on the Sithonia`s eastern coast can be a challenge if not arriving early enough, but lucky are those with smaller cars that can be put in the shade of cypress tree.
 One of the coolest places to be at this amazing place, is the forest above the beach through which several paths cross on the way to the sand and water.
 Numerous man-made tents and huts offer a nice resting and refreshing stop or even lodging for those that wish to stay longer.

 People of all ages remain awake and stroll at riviera until after midnight.
-Several restaurants door to door to each other play traditional Greek music and some of the owners raise their hands and demonstrate sirtaki dance to their guests.
+Several restaurants, next door to each other, play traditional Greek music and some of the owners raise their hands and demonstrate sirtaki dance to their guests.
 Further away, in the shopping area, extremely narrow, steep and winding stone paths lead the crowd up and down the busy alleys, full of clothes, jewellery, souvenirs, roasted corn and cotton candy.
 Parga is very much alive throughout the night and when the day breaks the peace will rule over the city.

 Sometime before noon, most of people will step out on streets for late brunch and one of the great places is Fresh Juice Bar !
 In the cosy little coartyard, open to public upwinding stone paths , little boy-the owner’s son- will serve food and coffee to the guests.
 A restaurant close by invites everyone to “stop and check what Parga`s fishermen have caught every day” as there is a fresh fish at the docks every morning.

-Further out, Valtos Beach and the old Venetian Castle occupy the area very beloved by tourists.
+Further out, there are Valtos Beach and the old Venetian Castle, popular with tourists that like exploring the area before the heat spreads its wings over the town.
 Clear sea water is full of small fish and floating fishermen boats can be seen from the castle walls, tucked in a green hug of the surrounding forest.
 Fresh juice and breakfast, early bath at the beach and a walk to the castle – what a nice way to start the day!

 Further walk, up and down the urban streets, leads to Georgiou I Square and a historical Apollon Theatre, said to resemble smaller version of the La Scala in Milan.

 No wonder Patras attracts so many young people and students to come and enjoy its atmosphere: the city is a real cultural and historical center of the area, and when the night comes, there are “new kids” hanging by the Agiou Nikolaou Stairs, laughing and perhaps talking about all that bothers them and that they dream about.
-The place simply feels like it, when stepping down between all of them, babbling out through the night.
+It simply feels like that, when stepping down between all of them, babbling out through the night.